 Contributed by Megan Wilson, BS, CADC, Timberline Knolls Residential Center

 The holidays can be a stressful time for anyone, especially those who are recovering from alcoholism.
 If someone you love is early in recovery, you may be uncertain of ways to support their recovery from alcoholism during the holidays.

 How to Support a Loved One in Recovery From Alcoholism During the Holidays

 First, you can directly ask them what they need as support.
-Support often means different things to different people and it would be helpful to find out if there is a specific statement or gesture that would assist them during this time.
+Support often means different things to different people and it would be helpful to find out if there is a specific statement or gesture that would assist them during the holidays.
 If they appear to be struggling, they may prefer to be reminded “I’m here if you need to talk” versus being asked “What’s wrong?”

 Additionally, you will be reaching out to the individual to let them know you do care about their recovery and it gives them an opportunity to advocate for themselves.
 Those in recovery are reminded that they cannot do this alone, and by reaching out, you can demonstrate your willingness to be a member of their support network.